FearlessSolutions/meridian/README.md

 To host the database locally (which will be populated with mock data), you will need to install ElasticSearch.
 Download ElasticSearch in the [ElasticSearch Downloads Page](http://www.elasticsearch.org/overview/elkdownloads/).

-To use and install ElasticSearch, make sure to have the JAVA_HOME variable defined.
-In addition to that, you will have to import the given user.p12 certificate into your browser: (Make sure to restart the browser after importing the certificate.)
+To use and install ElasticSearch, make sure:

+1. The JAVA_HOME variable is defined.

+1. Import the given user.p12 certificate into your browser:
+  - No password is used to import the certificate.
   - Chrome: Settings>Show Advanced Settings>(HTTPS/SSL)Manage certificates>Import
   - FireFox: Options>Advanced>Certificates>View Certificates>Import

+1. Make sure to restart the browser after importing the certificate.

 If you would like the Grunt task to automatically start ElasticSearch (instead of you doing it manually), follow the Grunt Support Setup instructions.